impactcrew/plex-desktop-widget/README.md

 **Universal Binary:** Works natively on both Intel (x86_64) and Apple Silicon (arm64) Macs.

-*\*Coming Soon:** PlexWidget will be published to the Mac App Store for easier installation and automatic updates.
+¹ Coming Soon: PlexWidget will be published to the Mac App Store for easier installation and automatic updates.

 ### Build from Source (Advanced)